Affiliate marketing can be loosely devised as a method for those selling products and/or services…

 Monthly income: $148,000

-Passive income is a digital business model where you create an online product or piece of content, monetise it, and then sit back and let the bucks roll in.
+Passive income is a digital business model where you create an online product or piece of content, monetize it, and then sit back and let the bucks roll in.
 Pat Flynn is very good at it — so good, in fact, that he makes money blogging about how to do it.

 The hugely popular Smart Passive Income blog and podcast earns its money through a blend of affiliate links, sponsorship, and selling branded courses and ebooks.